···

 Learned Pattern

-Growing up in unpredictable environments can make extreme categories feel necessary.
+Growing up in unpredictable environments can make extreme categories feel necessary for survival.

-When those extremes start spiraling into worst-case scenarios, that's often a sign of catastrophic thinking.
+When those extremes start spiraling into worst-case scenarios, that's often a sign of catastrophic thinking layered on top.

 When the Worst Case Takes Over